pmherp/udacity_data-scientist_project-3/README.md

 The code should run with no issues using Python versions 3.*.
 The package can be installed on any local python environment with pip install .

+The project is ongoing, so commits to the repo are happening.

 ## Project Motivation
 For this project, I want to showcase how to create a python package from scratch for binomial distribution.